 NHS Intermediate Care

-Intermediate care is another form of NHS funded care which includes free temporary care at home for 6 weeks following a stay in hospital, or to enable the person being cared for to stay at home following an emergency breakdown in care services (for example, a caring partner has been taken in to hospital).
+Intermediate care is another form of NHS funded care which includes free care at home for 6 weeks following a stay in hospital or for care to continue in the home when there is a breakdown in care services (for example, a caring partner has been taken in to hospital).

-Registered Nursing Care Contribution
+NHS Funded Nursing Care

 You can ask for an assessment for Nursing Care Contribution at the same time as the Local Authority undertakes a needs assessment; or you can contact them afterwards and asked for a separate assessment.